You can easily create, run, and build Neutralinojs applications with neu CLI.

 neu create <binaryName>#

-Creates a new Neutralinojs app using the minimal template.
+Creates a new Neutralinojs app based on a template.

 <binaryName>: The name of your application's binary file.
 For example, if you used